Treatment for molluscum contagiosum (MC) isn't routinely recommended because most cases clear up on their own in around 6 to 18 months.

 If left alone, MC doesn't tend to result in scarring or cause any symptoms other than spots.
+Squeezing or scratching the spots can cause pain and bleeding and may increase the chances of scarring.
+It also increases the risk of spreading the infection.

 Treatment is usually only recommended for adults and older children who have spots that are particularly unsightly and are affecting their quality of life.

-Treatment is also recommended for people with weakened immune systems, as the condition can take several years to clear in these cases.
+Treatment is also be recommended for people with weakened immune systems, as the condition can take several years to clear in these cases.

 There are a number of topical treatments (creams, lotions and ointments) that can be used to treat MC, although there's not enough evidence to know if any particular treatment is more effective than the others.